probmods/probmods2/chapters/04-patterns-of-inference.md

 One often hears the warning, "correlation does not imply causation".
 By "correlation" we mean a different kind of dependence between events or functions---*statistical dependence*.
 We say that A and B are statistically dependent, if learning information about A tells us something about B, and vice versa.
-In the language of webppl: using `query` to make an assumption about A changes the value expected for B.
+In the language of webppl: using `Infer` to make an assumption about A changes the value expected for B.
 Statistical dependence is a *symmetric* relation between events referring to how information flows between them when we observe or reason about them.
-(If using `query` to condition on A changes B, then conditioning on B also changes A.
+(If using `Infer` to condition on A changes B, then conditioning on B also changes A.
 Why?)
 The fact that we need to be warned against confusing statistical and causal dependence suggests they are related, and indeed, they are.
 In general, if A causes B, then A and B will be statistically dependent.